Slack Guidelines

 #slack-admins

-or file an issue if you’re unsure It never hurts to ask.
+or file an issue if you’re unsure.
+We’re happy to discuss it with you.

 Requesting a Channel